 Some health insurance extras policies offer rebates for 'health improvement' activities, and this could include group nutrition education programs.
 If your health fund does offer this, we can provide you with a receipt for claiming.

 If you are entitled to a Medicare Team Care Arrangement (see above), or have dietetics cover under your extras policy, you can claim the relevant rebates for any individual assessments made as part of your group program fees, and a pro-rated receipt will be provided if necessary.

-If you are under a Medicare ‘care plan’, yes you must bring your referral paperwork to your first appointment (see FAQ #2).
+If you are under a Medicare ‘care plan’, yes you must bring your referral paperwork to your first appointment (see FAQ 'Will I get a Rebate').

 If not under a care plan, you don’t need a referral from your doctor.
 However, it is very helpful for us if you are able to obtain a referral letter which includes a copy of your medical history, current medications, and any recent blood tests/ results of any other relevant tests.

 Use of the titles ‘dietitian’ and ‘nutritionist’ are not tightly regulated.
 Anyone can call themselves a ‘nutritionist’, even after just a weekend’s online course!
 However, use of the title ‘Accredited Practising Dietitian’ (APD) is only available to those with high enough qualifications, at least an honours or masters level degree, recognised by the Dietitians Association of Australia (DA), which is the peak body for nutrition professionals in Australia.